- How is non-Hodgkin lymphoma treated in children?

 High-dose chemotherapy and stem cell transplant for non-Hodgkin lymphoma in children

-A stem cell transplant allows doctors to use higher doses of chemotherapy than the body would normally tolerate.
-Stem cell transplants are not used as the first treatment for non-Hodgkin lymphoma in children, but a transplant may be an option if the first treatment does not work or if the lymphoma comes back after treatment.
+High-dose chemotherapy and stem cell transplant is not used as the first treatment for non-Hodgkin lymphoma (NHL) in children, but a transplant may be an option if the first treatment does not work or if the lymphoma comes back after treatment.

 Autologous stem cell transplant

-In an autologous bone marrow transplant (BMT) or peripheral blood stem cell (PBSC) transplant, blood-forming stem cells are removed from your child’s bone marrow or blood on several occasions in the weeks before treatment.
+In an autologous stem cell transplant, blood-forming stem cells are removed from your child’s bone marrow or blood on several occasions in the weeks before treatment.
 The stem cells are carefully frozen and stored.

 Your child then receives high doses of chemotherapy and sometimes radiation treatment to destroy the lymphoma cells, which also destroys the cells in the bone marrow.
 The frozen stem cells are then thawed and returned to the child as a blood transfusion after the treatment.

-For childhood non-Hodgkin lymphoma, this type of transplant is done more often than an allogeneic transplant (unless the lymphoma has already reached the bone marrow).
+For childhood NHL, this type of transplant is done more often than an allogeneic transplant (unless the lymphoma has already reached the bone marrow).

 Allogeneic stem cell transplant

-The stem cells for an allogeneic stem cell transplant are usually collected from a donor's bone marrow or peripheral (circulating) blood on several occasions.
-In some cases, the source of the stem cells may be blood collected from an umbilical cord attached to the placenta after a baby is born (which is rich in stem cells).
+The stem cells for an allogeneic stem cell transplant are usually collected from a donor’s bone marrow or blood on several occasions.
+In some cases, the source of the stem cells may be blood collected from an umbilical cord attached to the placenta (which is rich in stem cells) after a baby is born.
 Regardless of the source, the stem cells are then frozen and stored until they are needed for the transplant.